What You Need to Know About Presidential Pardons

 2. Why are pardons arising as an issue for Trump?

-It would almost certainly be challenged, but how?
-If the self-pardon was in response to being charged by the special counsel, Mueller could challenge the pardon in court.
 Experts point to legal advice given to President Richard Nixon in 1974 in connection with the Watergate scandal: "Under the fundamental rule that no one may be a judge in his own case, the President cannot pardon himself."
 That advice hasn’t ever been tested in court.
 Trump’s own lawyer, Rudy Giuliani, said Trump pardoning himself "would be unthinkable” and would likely lead to attempts to remove him from office.
-Members of Congress can start impeachment proceedings against a president for any matters they deem "high crimes and misdemeanors," which can include abusing the powers of the presidency.

-Since presidential pardons apply to federal crimes, any pardons issued by Trump would hamper the federal investigation being led by Mueller.
-But state-level investigations could proceed, including in New York, where state and local prosecutors are known to have at least started probes related to Trump allies.
-New York is where the Trump campaign was based, and where Cohen, Trump’s legal troubleshooter, lives and is under federal investigation.
+Since presidential pardons apply to federal crimes, any pardons issued by Trump would likely hamper the federal investigation being led by Mueller.
+But state-level investigations could proceed, including in New York, where the Trump campaign was based and where Cohen’s admitted misdeeds took place.
 If Trump really wanted to end the federal investigation, he could try to fire Mueller -- something he said he has the right to do.

 The Reference Shelf